alururamesh521/ContestAlertBot-Dante/README.md

 ## Contributing

+Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+Special thanks to [Shivakrishna212](https://github.com/Shivakrishna212) for contributing to this project.